Finch-API/finch-docs/docs/ Finch API/9-Rate-Limit.md

 ## Access Token

-Access tokens are rate limited on a per `product` basis with the following limits-
+Access tokens are rate limited on a per `product` basis with the following limits.

 Product | Max requests per minute
 -------|-------------